De-Extinction Craze

 Continue Reading

 Great AukIn The Origin of Species, Charles Darwin envisioned that “extinction and natural selection go hand in hand.”
-Extinction, however, was a relatively new concept only emerging in revolutionary France following the publication of Essay on the Theory of the Earth in 1813 by French naturalist Georges Cuvier.
+Extinction, however, was a relatively new concept, only emerging in revolutionary France following the publication of the Essay on the Theory of the Earth in 1813 by French naturalist Georges Cuvier.

 Continue Reading